MaiLa24/mdnuc/README.md

 2. When the robot reaches the last waypoint, a message is sent to the /save_pointcloud topic.
 This is used in the pointcloud_saver node in the wamv_wayinding package.
 3. There is a new parameter called `doors_file`.
 This parameter is used in the lidar_angle_controller node of the wamv_wayfinding package to notify when to change the LiDAR opening angle.

+The waypoint and doors file is obtained with the mdnuc_client package.
+These are the two txt files that are created during execution.

 #### wamv_wayfinding package

 In this package, you will find useful ROS2 nodes for obtaining information from VRX simulations.
 The ROS2 nodes are: